-Gaps between bricks offer a rat the opportunity to enter your house and set up home in your cavity wall.
+Gaps between bricks offer a rat the opportunity to enter your house and set up a home in your cavity wall.

-It is very important that you regularly assess your home for weak mortar and call in an expert to re-point for you to ensure any rats cannot get in.
+You must regularly assess your home for weak mortar and call in an expert to re-point for you to ensure any rats cannot get in.

 4. Air Conditioning

-Pipes and cables need to be passed through to the outer layer of your property and the installation may have left small gaps that can easily fit a rat into.
+Pipes and cables need to be passed through to the outer layer of your property, and the installation may have left small gaps that can easily fit a rat into.
 It is time to get the ladder out and check for gaps to plug!

 5. Cable Holes

 Many homes have cable or satellite television.
 For the cables to reach the inside of the house, there needs to be a hole to pass the cables.

 Rats only need a very small hole to enter your building and cable holes are certainly big enough.

 If a rat uses this route into your house, you will likely get some warning signs, especially as they would have chewed through the cable!
 An early warning sign would be an inconsistent television signal, or maybe no signal at all.